fubicales2016/fogbowcloud.org/content/pages/rendezvous.md

 The WhoIsAlive method allows a federation member to ask for the set of active federation members.
 The rendezvous component will then return resource information about all currently active members.

+Also, one rendezvous communicates with other rendevous replicas to synchronize.
+The synchronization is made through a WhoIsAliveSync method.
+This method sends a message to all the replicas courrently known by the rendezvous asking for their known neighbors and their known managers alive.
+The response is then merged with the previous information.

 All communication is done via XMPP according to the Rendezvous protocol.

 ## Rendezvous protocol